zhuonanhao/DDG_Tutorial_Website/docementations/2d_curve.md

 $$

 Here, the mass matrix, $$\mathbb{M}$$, is time-invariant and can be easily obtained based on the element size and material density.

+## Examples

+- case 1: Beam deflection under gravity
+- case 2: Buckling of a beam under compression
+- case 3: Snapping of a pre-buckled beam